OleMartinChristensen/MATS-planningtool/README.md

     astroquery, Version: >= 0.3.9, astropy
     pymap3d, Version: >= 1.8.0, pypi

-It is recommended to install these packages in a conda environment using conda and to use "Spyder" as an editor.
+It is recommended to install these packages in a conda environment using conda and to use "Spyder" as an scientific environment.

 What follows is a basic tutorial for beginners to python3 on how to setup python3 inside a conda environment and then install the required packages.